jangroth/aws-certification-notes/solutions-architect-professional.md

     * `3000` – US West (Oregon), US East (N. Virginia), Europe (Ireland)
     * `1000` – Asia Pacific (Tokyo), Europe (Frankfurt)
     * `500` – Other Regions
+* There are two types of concurrency available:
+  * **Reserved concurrency** – Reserved concurrency creates a pool of requests that can only be used by its function, and also prevents its function from using unreserved concurrency.
+  * **Provisioned concurrency** – Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond to your function's invocations.

 <a name="5_6_4_3"></a>
 #### [↖](#5_6)[↑](#5_6_4_2)[↓](#5_6_5) Logging, Monitoring and Troubleshooting